spfrommer/latent_algebras/index.markdown

 <table border="0" cellspacing="10" cellpadding="0" align="center">
   <tbody><tr><td>
   <p align="justify" width="20%">
   The right-hand figure examines the <em>self-consistency</em> of learned operations; do they yield similar results for equivalent terms?
-For instance, does the prediction of $A \cup B$ match $B \cup A$?
+For instance, does the prediction for $A \cup B$ match $B \cup A$?
 The Riesz space transported algebra is perfectly self-consistent as it satisfies all source algebra laws.
 However, all other learned operations degrade as more random laws are applied.
 </p>
 </td>
 </tr>